octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 # Prerequisites for smart contracts development
 When developing smart contracts, two tools are extremely useful:
-1. Ligo syntax support for your IDE
+1. a Ligo syntax support for your IDE
-2. ligo compiler
+2. a ligo compiler

 These two tools will point out syntax errors and type errors.
-It is recommended to compile a ligo smart contract as often as possible: errors will be found early and will more easily addressed.
+It is recommended to compile a ligo smart contract as often as possible: errors will be found early and will more easily be addressed.

 # Smart contract initialization
 > LIGO prerequisites in this part: everything that is required to create an empty smart contract.